Platelet-rich plasma – intra-articular administration

 - critical thrombocytopenia,

-- Hemodynamic instability,
+- hemodynamic instability,

-- septicemia,
+- sepsis,

-- infection at the site of administration,
+- infection at the injection site,

 - pregnancy,

-- Lactation,
+- lactation,

-- urticaria,
+- hives,

-- cancer,
+- tumor,

-- Treatment with systemic corticosteroids.
+- treatment with systemic glucocorticosteroids.